 Three Sisters Falls Day Hike

 Three Sisters Falls is a lesser known location in San Diego, but that doesn’t diminish its awesomeness.
 It is located near Descanso, California.
 After a 2-mile downhill hike from the trailhead, through dry chaparral landscape, you arrive at an oasis.
 Three sister’s falls is a seasonal three-tiered waterfall.
 Depending on the conditions, the top waterfall drops down into a pool suitable for swimming.
 The seconds tier is gorgeous to look at, while the third tier is a natural waterslide.
 About 25 feet long it offers a smooth ride into a pool at the bottom.
-Important to note that the water is very cold in late April when we are going.
+Important to note that the water is very cold in February when we are going.

 About the Trip & Itinerary